-Released in February 2018 with Oxford University Press, The Power of Godliness: Mormon Liturgy and Cosmology is a key work to understand Mormon conceptions of priesthood, authority, and gender.
+At the annual meeting of the Mormon History Association in June, The Power of Godliness: Mormon Liturgy and Cosmology won the Best Book of the Year Award.
+Published by Oxford University Press, it is a key work to understand Mormon conceptions of priesthood, authority, and gender.
 With in-depth research, and never previously used documents, specific chapters explore ordination, temple “sealings,” baby blessings, healing, and cunning folk traditions.

 Rosalynde Welch, at Times & Seasons, wrote Review Essay: “The Power of Godliness: Mormon Liturgy and Cosmology”: Materiality and Performance.